YerdosNar/YerdosNar/README.md

 💻 Computer Science student at Kangwon National University\
 🥊 Professional boxer & passionate about low-level programming\
-🚀 Currently learning C, Assembly, and low-level programming
+🚀 Currently learning C, Assembly, and other things

 ---